Chart Color Schemes

 An assessment of population growth drivers in Fairview Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Fairview Park statistical area (Lv2) was estimated to be around 3,975 as of November 2025.
-This reflects an increase of 183 people since the 2021 Census, which reported a population of 3,792 people in the area.
-The change is inferred from the resident population of 3,856 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional six validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,534 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Fairview Park (SA2) had a growth rate of 4.8% since census, positioning it within 2.4 percentage points of the SA3 area's growth rate of 7.2%, demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 67.0% of overall population gains during recent periods in the area.
+The estimated population of the suburb of Fairview Park is around 3,973 as of February 2026.
+This represents an increase of 181 people since the 2021 Census, which reported a population of 3,792 people.
+The change was inferred from AreaSearch's estimation of the resident population at 3,856 following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This results in a population density ratio of 1,534 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's 4.8% growth since census positions it within 2.4 percentage points of the SA3 area (7.2%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 67.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, a population increase just below the median of statistical areas analysed by AreaSearch is expected for Fairview Park (SA2), with an expected expansion of 498 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 483 persons to 2041, reflecting an increase of 11.2% in total over the 17 years.

 Frequently Asked Questions - Population